Best Pregnancy Safe Self Tanner (Updated 2026 Guide)

 CAUTION

 Sodium benzoate is a food preservative in beverages and processed foods.
 Has shown birth defects in animal studies at high doses and may form benzene when combined with vitamin C. A preservative that showed birth defects in animal studies at high doses.
-May form benzene when combined with vitamin C. Low risk in small topical amounts but worth noting.
+Can form benzene when combined with vitamin C, though amounts in cosmetics are typically low.

 How Do Self Tanner Products Stack Up?